 Guayapi had difficulty marketing these superfoods in Europe in the beginning and the lack of a regulatory status for plants that have an effect on health and the physiology the body made it even harder to establish themselves.
-This is why with a lobbying group called the UPSNB (the Professional Union of Botanical and Nutraceutical Supplements), Claudie Ravel and Guayapi finally managed to register the regulatory status of these plants in 1997 which granted them access to European market.
+This is why with a lobbying group called the Professional Union of Botanical and Nutraceutical Supplements (UPSNB), Claudie Ravel and Guayapi finally managed to register the regulatory status of these plants in 1997 which granted them access to European market.

-Unfortunately, today, thousands of traditional plants are still not authorized as food products in Europe because of the Novel Food regulation, which defends a reductionist and synthetical-chemical vision of plants and food products, without considering the anteriority of use worldwide and the holistic value of the Totum of plants.
-This is an on-going challenge that Guayapi continues to look for ways to tackle, for instance, through education.
+Unfortunately, today, thousands of traditional plants are still not authorised as food products in Europe because of the Novel Food regulation, which defends a reductionist and synthetical-chemical vision of plants and food products without considering the anteriority of users worldwide and the holistic value of the Totum of plants.
+This is an ongoing challenge that Guayapi continues to look for ways to tackle, for instance, through education.

 Education is at the core of Guayapi’s activities.
-They raise awareness among professionals and the general public on the importance of their values of organic, fair trade and biodiversity during many events they organize, for example, the Fair-Trade fortnight.
-In addition, they do advocacy work to take into account the application of the most demanding fair and environmental commitments, with the aim of redirecting wealth to rural populations through the recognition of photosynthetic biomass.
+They raise awareness among professionals and the general public on the importance of their values of organic, fair trade and biodiversity during many events they organise, for example, the Fair-Trade fortnight.
+In addition, they do advocacy work to take into account the application of the most demanding fair and environmental commitments to redirect wealth to rural populations through the recognition of photosynthetic biomass.

-Parallel to this, Guayapi wants to continue raising awareness of the impact of climate change and biodiversity loss by encouraging policymakers to find holistic programs and solutions at international level to restore the life support systems of the planet.
-For this we must recognize the fundamental value of photosynthetic biomass and the role of indigenous people in it.
-Organic, Fair-Trade and Biodiversity economics are the best way of doing it!
+Guayapi intends to continue bringing attention to the effects of climate change and biodiversity loss by urging world politicians to develop comprehensive plans and solutions to rebuild the planet’s life support systems.
+To do this, we must acknowledge the basic importance of photosynthetic biomass and the contribution of indigenous people.
+Organic, Fair-Trade and Biodiversity economics is the ideal way of doing it!

 Totum is the entire active part of the plant, for instance, the roots, leaves and branches